voyagermesh/voyager/docs/guides/ingress/security/oauth-google.md

 You can configure [external authentication / oauth](https://oauth.net/2/) on Voyager Ingress controller via `frontendrules`.
 For this you have to configure and expose [oauth2-proxy](https://github.com/bitly/oauth2_proxy) and specify it as a backend under same host.

-This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using `github` as auth provider.
+This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using `google` as auth provider.

-## Example using Github (non-TLS)
+## Example using Google (non-TLS)

-First configure github auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#github-auth-provider) and generate client-id and client-secret.
+First configure google auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#google-auth-provider) and generate client-id and client-secret.

-Set `Authorization callback URL` to `http://<host:port>/oauth2/callback`.
-In this example it is set to `http://voyager.appscode.ninja`.
+In this example `Authorized JavaScript origins` is set to `http://voyager.appscode.ninja` and `Authorized redirect URIs` is set to `http://voyager.appscode.ninja/oauth2/callback`.

 Now deploy and expose a test server: